Friends-of-Monika/mas-selfharm/README.md

   </a>
 </p>

+## 🚨 WORK IN PROGRESS

+This submod is still in active development and is approaching stable release stage.
+Please do not install it from source code until it is released.
+Instead, you can *watch* our repository and get notified when a release and created, and this mode is good to use!

 ## ⚠️ Important notice (please read!)

 This submod is designed to help people that harm themselves in some way